NguyenThiThanhThuy20020479/Fabbi-test/README.md

+Note:
-Running with Docker is better
+- Running with Docker is better
+- Running migration and seeder to update database